UniversalDependencies/docs/treebanks/yo_ytb/yo_ytb-pos-NUM.md

 ## Treebank Statistics: UD_Yoruba-YTB: POS Tags: `NUM`

 There are 6 `NUM` lemmas (1%), 6 `NUM` types (1%) and 11 `NUM` tokens (0%).
-Out of 16 observed tags, the rank of `NUM` is: 12 in number of lemmas, 12 in number of types and 14 in number of tokens.
+Out of 15 observed tags, the rank of `NUM` is: 12 in number of lemmas, 12 in number of types and 14 in number of tokens.

-The 10 most frequent `NUM` lemmas: <em>kan, Mẹ́ẹ̀dógún, kárùn, méjì, mẹ́rin, Ọ̀kan</em>
+The 10 most frequent `NUM` lemmas: <em>kan, Mẹ́ẹ̀dógún, kárùn-ún, méjì, mẹ́rin, Ọ̀kan</em>

-The 10 most frequent `NUM` types:  <em>kan, Mẹ́ẹ̀dógún, kárùn, méjì, mẹ́rin, Ọ̀kan</em>
+The 10 most frequent `NUM` types:  <em>kan, Mẹ́ẹ̀dógún, kárùn-ún, méjì, mẹ́rin, Ọ̀kan</em>

 The 10 most frequent ambiguous lemmas: